This Make Something Edmonton project aims to co-create images that re-imagine our place in this river valley.

 3. Evaluated as a single image and brief text

-1. First Nations, Métis and Inuit peoples from September 2023 onwards
+1. First Nations, Métis and Inuit peoples

-2. Art & Design community including (1) from October 2023 onwards
+2. Art & Design community experts

-3. Business, government and charity sector leaders including from (1-2) thereafter
+3. Business, government and charitable organization leaders

 1. Gain exposure of your design, imagery and events